Identity Theft Identity fraud occurs when someone else’s personal... | Study Prep in Pearson+

 - 14. ANOVA1h 57m

 Identity Theft Identity fraud occurs when someone else’s personal information is used to open credit card accounts, apply for a job, receive benefits, and so on.
 The following relative frequency bar graph represents the various types of identity theft based on a study conducted by the Federal Trade Commission.
-Approximately what percentage of identity theft was loan fraud (such as applying for a loan in someone else’s name)?
+If there were 10 million cases of identity fraud in a recent year, how many were credit card fraud (someone uses someone else’s credit card to make a purchase)?

 Key Concepts